 Often the only things people in the West associate with Islam are stoning and hand chopping.
-These images permeate our culture, from the trailer of hits like Robin Hood: Prince of Thieves (1991) to straightpablum like Escape: to-cable Human Cargo (1998) (again, in the trailer...
+These images permeate our culture, from the trailer of hits like Robin Hood: Prince of Thieves (1991) to straight-to-cable pablum like Escape: Human Cargo (1998) (again, in the trailer...
 'If you can't live by their rules, you might die by them').
 There is no better example of how our society has consistently and profoundly misunderstood Islam and its tradition of law, known as the Shariah.
 Stoning and hand chopping do feature in the Shariah, but their actual function can only be understood by stepping back and examining how the Shariah conceives of law overall.
-Only then can we make sense of its severest corporal capital and punishments, known as the Hudud (pronounced Hudood).
+Only then can we make sense of its severest corporal and capital punishments, known as the Hudud (pronounced Hudood).